telus/tds-community/packages/Modal/Modal.md

     <div>
       <Modal
-        heading="Are you sure you want to disable internet?" bodyText="dummy text of the printing and typesetting industry.
-This is a test.
-This is a test" cancelCTAText="Cancel"
+        heading="Are you sure you want to disable internet?" bodyText="Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book." cancelCTAText="Cancel"
         confirmCTAText="Confirm"
         proceedModalHandler={proceed}